sundvall/sundvall-portfolio/content/portfolio/adssets/index.md

 A combination of video and images was created into a highly configurable format that could solve a large variation of usecases.
 The time events of the video triggered images to pop out and land on a scrollable slider, each with links and tracking data.

-**Challenges and technical aspects:**
+**Experience:**

-- no frameworks
+- vanilla javascript
-- mix of video and animation
+- video and animation
 - complex css in third party environment
 - responsive styling
-- mix of native apps and legacy browsers
+- native apps with legacy browsers
 - remote debugging